Flight Centre Business Travel

 If you need information regarding visas, passports and other travel document requirements for your trip, please contact us.
 We can provide you with general information on visa and passport requirements that apply to international travel bookings you make with us.
 We can also obtain more specific information from an external visa advisory service provider on your behalf (if you wish, we can obtain visas for you through this external service and fees will apply).
 We do not warrant the accuracy of visa and passport information provided by any external service and accept no liability for any loss or damage which you may suffer in reliance on it (except to the extent caused by fault on our part).

-For travel to Australia, Canada or the United States please be advised that there are compulsory pre-registration requirements for visa waiver programs.
+For travel to Australia, New Zealand, Canada or the United States please be advised that there are compulsory pre-registration requirements for visa waiver programs.
 If you have registered before, please check your registration is valid and has not lapsed.
 Please note, you may not meet the eligibility requirements and may be required to obtain a visa.